 Step 4: Now you can save this VHD file as a new one with a new name (optional).

-Once the VHD file is successfully compacted, copy the VHD file back to the original server and try to mount it.
+Once you successfully compact the VHD file, copy the VHD file back to the original server and try to mount it.

 Trick #3 to Repair VHD File